hacks-guide/Guide_Panda/_pages/Get-Started.md

 - Install the 0.23.5 CIAs for your region / device
 - Downgrade the MSET application to 0.17.6 on 0.23.5
-- Use a DS flashcart to install an MSET rop for launching SafeCTRTransfer
+- Use a DS flashcart to install an MSET rop for launching SafeB9SInstaller
-- Use a CTRTransfer to get to 0.15.20
-- Use a modified SafeA9LHInstaller to install arm9loaderhax and dump the OTP
+- Install boot9strap

 Continue to [0.23.5 Install](0.23.5-install)
 {: .notice--primary}